5 Adventure Books Like National Treasure

 5. 1491: New Revelations of the Americas Before Columbus

-1491 sets out to correct what the author, Charles Mann calls Holmberg’s Mistake.
+1491 sets out to correct what the author, Charles Mann, calls Holmberg’s Mistake.
 It is understood that Native American cultures in the Americas were limited to small groups of hunter-gatherers or nomadic tribes living in a vast, untamed wilderness.
-It is called Holmberg’s Mistake because this understanding of Native Americans assumes that white explorers and white settlers encounter these people.
+It is called Holmberg’s Mistake because this understanding of Native Americans assumes that white explorers and settlers encounter these people.

-So the man then talks about a large variety of the civilizations present at the time of Europeans.
+So, the man then talks about a large variety of the civilizations present at the time of Europeans.
 The book goes through three main questions that archaeologists and academics have been trying to understand about people living in the Americas.
 The first question is, how many people were there before Europeans came to the Americas?
 The second question is, how long have those people been in the Americas?
 The third question is how did those people work within or in their environment?

 It extended across the entire North American continent through the practice of controlled burns to clear out the plants that weren’t wanted and to cultivate.
 Similarly, Amazonia is the other area that man focuses on heavily to answer this question of how many native societies impacted their environment.